 We see glimpses of those little words at work, for example, when Jesus comes up against thousands of demons in Matthew 8:29–32.
 They were possessing a man and making him insane.
-The demons cry out, “What have you to do with us, O Son of God?
+The demons cry out, “What have you to do with us, Son of God?
 Have you come here to torment us before the time?” — they know a time is set for their final destruction.
 And Jesus spoke to them, one little word, “Go.”
 And they came out of the man.
 There is no question who is sovereign in this battle.
-The people have seen this before in Mark 1:27 and were amazed and said, “He commands even the unclean spirits, and they obey Him.”
+The people have seen this before in Mark 1:27 and were amazed and said, “He commands even the unclean spirits, and they obey him.”
 They obey him.
 As for Satan: “We tremble not for him; his rage we can endure.”
 But as for Christ: even though they slay him, they always must obey him!
 God is sovereign over Satan’s angels.

 The apostle Peter describes the suffering of Christians like this: “Your adversary the devil prowls around like a roaring lion, seeking someone to devour.
 Resist him, firm in your faith, knowing that the same kinds of suffering are being experienced by your brotherhood throughout the world” (1 Peter 5:8–9).
 So the sufferings of persecution are like the jaws of a satanic lion trying to consume and destroy the faith of believers in Christ.